 Check Out Old Bookstores

 If you and your friends are voracious readers, plan a day around visiting local bookshops.
-Old, used bookstores often have incredible selections of books that you’d never find and a Barnes & Noble.
+Old, used bookstores often have incredible selections of books that you’d never find at a Barnes & Noble.
 You don’t know what you miss when you only shop at new bookstores.

 Visit Historical Sites